vectordotdev/vector/README.md

 1. `cargo check` as I'm making changes (using `cargo-watch` in a tmux pane makes this very convenient)

-2. `cargo test` to check that unit tests are all passing
+2. `cargo test && cargo test --features flaky` to check that unit tests are all passing

 3. `cargo run` to execute the higher-level test harness that's currently the main binary